alttch/eva3/doc/tutorial/tut_uc.rst

     ---- STDERR ----
     ----------------

-Then we need to create two scritps for the relay control.
+Then we need to create two scripts for the relay control.

 For internal ventilation, named **xc/uc/vi**